rfuehrer/syno_autoshutdown/README.md

 The NAS can be used to store media content.
 If you want to access them, the system is switched on manually or by wake-on-lan.
 The system is in operation during this time.
 But what happens if the client is no longer online?
 The NAS continues to run and goes into standby - but it usually continues to consume power.
 This script helps to turn off the system completely and thus save power; since media access usually only has a comparatively short duration.
 The next time the system is accessed, it is started again manually or by wake-on-lan.

+The script also has the advantage that no inflated packages need to be installed on the NAS that could compromise the security or stability of the system.
+If you want to keep the system as clean as possible and know which features are running on the system, open source and a shell script is just what you need :)

 ## Functions
 - Bash Script
 - Use of simple functions from Busy Box